vsespb/mt-aws-glacier/README.md

 * When playing with Glacier make sure you will be able to delete all your archives, it's impossible to delete archive or non-empty vault in amazon console now.
 Also make sure you have read _all_ Amazon Glacier pricing/faq.

-* Read their pricing [FAQ][Amazon Glacier faq] again, really.
+* Read Amazon Glacier pricing [FAQ][Amazon Glacier faq] again, really.
 Beware of retrieval fee.

+* Before using this program, you should read Amazon Glacier documentation and understand, in general, Amazon Glacier workflows and entities.
+This documentation does not define any new layer of abstraction over Amazon Glacier entities.

 * With low "partsize" option you pay a bit more (Amazon charges for each upload request)